-Before you decide where I go, be aware that me men are following you and everyone you know.
+Before you decide anything, be aware that me men are following you and everyone you know.
 It's amazing the accidents that happen in this city, especially when cops look the other way.
 Take Jimmy here, he could fall down a flight of stairs, bust his head, crack his ribs...